Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Every nursing career path, however, comes with its own set of responsibilities, work environments, and patient groups.
 Moreover, each nursing area has its own educational and certification requirements.
 Today we’ll take a closer look at the field of Oncology Nursing and the role of the Oncology Nurse Practitioner.
-If you are a current or aspiring nurse and are considering the possibility of a post-RN specialization, we hope this information will help you determine if nurse oncology is the right field for you.
+If you are a current or aspiring nurse and are considering the possibility of a post-RN specialization, we hope this information will help you determine if oncology nursing is the right field for you.

 Oncology nursing can be a highly rewarding career choice for anyone who is interested in working in cancer treatment or feels passionately about helping people overcome a variety of conditions surround the disease.
 The field can also be highly rewarding in terms of pay.
 In fact, Oncology Nurse Practitioner is one of the highest paying nursing jobs in the U.S.

 (Click here to see our full list of the highest paid nursing jobs)